-RESOLVED, that ASI will push for expanded access to remote and hybrid learning options, recognizing that undocumented students may face transportation barriers, caretaking responsibilities, or anxiety related to leaving their homes amid immigration enforcement fears.
-ASI will engage the Academic Senate, the Provost's Office, and senior campus leadership in conversations about formalizing more flexible learning modalities, including exploring ways to institutionalize remote or hybrid course offerings across departments;
+RESOLVED, that ASI will advocate to Academic Senate and senior campus leadership to expand access to remote and hybrid learning options, recognizing that undocumented students may face transportation barriers, caretaking responsibilities, or anxiety related to leaving their homes amid immigration enforcement fears;

-RESOLVED, that ASI formally acknowledges the demands of the Students United to Reach Goals in Education (SURGE) at Cal State LA, including those articulated in open letters, organizing meetings, or student campaigns.
+RESOLVED, that ASI formally acknowledges the struggles of undocumented students and the advocacy efforts led by undocumented students and their allies at Cal State LA, including but not limited to student organizations such as the Students United to Reach Goals in Education (SURGE).
 ASI will work to amplify these student-led efforts, include them in decision-making spaces, and ensure that undocumented students are centered in any future resolutions, programming, or initiatives undertaken in their name.
-This commitment extends to engaging in regular dialogue with undocumented student representatives and organizations to align advocacy efforts with student-identified needs and demands;
+ASI will also investigate and research the possibility of identifying sanctuary space(s) on campus.